-Join Peggy Fisher for an in-depth discussion in this video Creating classes, part of Up and Running with C++.
+Join Peggy Fisher for an in-depth discussion in this video Creating classes, part of Learning C++.

 …Creating classes are a critical…component of all object-oriented programming languages.…The class is a blueprint for an object.…Classes provide an outline of all the required information for an object.…They contain instance data which is the adjectives that describe our class.…Constructors, which are functions that are used to build…an instance of our class or construct an instance.…In functions, the blocks of code common to all objects of this class.…So why classes?…Well, classes are reusable.…